justin950717/Google_Data_Analytics_Capstone_Case_Study/README.md

 ### Key Findings
 - Annual Members more prevalent during weekdays.
+- Annual members utilize the Cyclist Bike-Share more as they ride more frequently.
 - Casual Riders rides longer on average.

 ### Conclusion & Recommendations
-There are more annual members than casual riders utilizing Cyclist Bike-Share.
-Hence, more potential growth among annual members. it is strongly encourage to market to casual riders by converting them into members.
-Since annual members are larger and more profitable than casual riders.
+There are more annual members than casual riders utilizing Cyclist Bike-Share, which is an indication of the potential growth among annual members.
+Hence, it is strongly encourage to market to casual riders by converting them into members, since annual members are larger and more profitable than casual riders.